alexandrnikitin/blog/_drafts/transparent-hugepages-measuring-the-performance-impact.md

 ...
 ```

-Yes, you see it right.
-More than 10% of CPU cycles spent doing the page table walking.
+Yes, you see it right! **More than 10%** of CPU cycles were spent doing the page table walking.

-The following counters show us that we have 1 million RAM memory reads caused by TLB misses (which can be up to 100 ns each)
+The following counters show us that we have 1 million RAM memory reads caused by TLB misses (which can be up to 100 ns each):

 ```
 [~]# perf stat -e cpu/event=0xbc,umask=0x18,name=dreads/ \